francoismichel/ssh3-spec/draft-michel-ssh3.md

 mapping between identities and SSH keys or certificates.
 Adding HTTP authentication to SSH allows welcoming these authentication methods directly and interfaces SSH3 more naturally with existing architectures.
-As a proof-of-concept, OpenID Connect has been implemented in our SSH3 prototype {{SSH3-PROTOTYPE}}.
+As a proof-of-concept, OpenID Connect support has been added to our SSH3 prototype {{SSH3-PROTOTYPE}}.
 Other web authentication standards such as Passkeys/WebAuthn {{WebAuthn}}
 allow administrators to restrict remote access to specific client devices in addition to users.